ian-nai/rust_stylometry/README.md

 ```
 use stylometry::kilgariff;

-kilgariff("path/to/file1_known_author.txt", "path/to/file2_disputed_author.txt"); // this will print the result of the Kilgariff
+kilgariff("path/to/file1_known_author.txt", "path/to/file2_disputed_author.txt"); // this will print the result of
-// chi-squared formula for texts you're comparing
+//the Kilgariff chi-squared formula for texts you're comparing
 ```

 ```